alukosdev/ccsp/standards/csa-star.md

 Requires the release and publication of available results of an assessment carried out by an independent third party based on CSA CCM and ISO 27001:2013 or an AICPA SOC 2.

 Organizations looking for a third-party audit can choose from one or more of the security and privacy audits and certifications.
-An organization’s location, along with the regulations and standards it is subject to will have the greatest factor in determining which ones are appropriate to pursue.
+An organization's location, along with the regulations and standards it is subject to will have the greatest factor in determining which ones are appropriate to pursue.

 1. Attestation, Certification, and C-Star